 After visiting Badlands National Park, a stop at Wall Drug is a must.
-If you stay on the 240 Loop through the park, you’ll go right into the city of Wall and you can’t miss Wall Drug.
+If you stay on the 240 Loop through the park, you’ll go right into the city of Wall and you can’t miss this South Dakota landmark.

 Wall was affectionally known as “the geographical center of nowhere” and the owners of Wall Drug decided to offer free ice-water to all the travelers coming through the area.
 With that, Wall Drug became a must stop.
 Now, if Wall Drug doesn’t have it, you probably don’t need it (Ha!).
 Wall Drug is a great place to stop to refresh, get a drink and pick up souvenirs.
 Also, you must take a picture on the Jackalope.
 What?!
 Yes, Wall Drug has a large Jackalope that your kids can get on while you take a picture.
 Wall Drug is a such a fun, kitschy place to stop and they still offer free ice-water.

 Growing up, we all see pictures of Mount Rushmore and it’s featured in several movies.
 Seeing it in person, however, is such a great American experience.
 The history of Mount Rushmore is a fascinating one and you can watch a short film at the Lincoln Borglum Visitor Center.
 The avenue of flags is impressive and your family will always remember the first time you saw Mount Rushmore together.
 If you have time, walk the Presidential Trail as it’s relatively short and gives you a different view of Mount Rushmore.

 Without doubt, there are endless photo opportunities and this National Memorial has a great gift shop!
 The evening lighting ceremony is also special and, if you have time, you’ll be glad you stayed for it.